Billuc/billuc.github.io/README.md

 # billuc.github.io

-My website (in English ^\_^)
+My website

 There is :
- - A nice homepage
- - My CV (in English aswell)
+ - My experiences and my CV
- - Links to my Github and Linkedin
+ - Links to my Github, LinkedIn and e-mail
- - A page with my Git projects (some with a JS demo)
+ - Some of my personal projects
- - A page with some papers I wrote